axtk/groundstate/README.md

 };
 ```

+## Comparison to other state management libs

+Long story short: Most other libs (like *redux*, *zustand*, *jotai*, *MobX*) introduce new APIs, at times pretty elaborate, around the task of shared state management, and don't easily scale from local state to shared state and the other way around.
+Some of them are battle-tested and of course usable, and yet a bit too overloaded than *groundstate*.

+### How is it different from *jotai*?

+Although *groundstate* was created without prior familiarity with *jotai*, they do look similar in some aspects.
+But there is substantial difference between them as well.

+*groundstate* requires only one new entity, *store*, to set up shared state. *jotai* introduces two new entities: *atom* and *store* (the latter can be passed as an option to the `useAtom()` hook), adding a level of complexity of distinguishing the two.

+*groundstate* offers an option for fine-tuning the subscription to store updates including turning it off altogether (if the state value is never used by the component). *jotai* doesn't offer such an option.

+With other substantial differences in the inner workings, *groundstate* is much more lightweight and more focused on the single task of shared state management than *jotai*.

 ## Adding *immer*

 *immer* is not part of this package but it can be used with `useStore()` just the same way as [with `useState()`](https://immerjs.github.io/immer/example-setstate#usestate--immer) to facilitate deeply nested data changes.